 The Medical University of Vienna is one of the oldest medical schools in the world and one of Europe’s top level research institutions.
 The university provides Europe’s largest hospital, the Vienna General Hospital, with its medical staff.
 Teaching, research and clinic are the main pillars that the university is built on.

-The Bernhard-Gottlieb University Dental School is a teaching and research institution for dental medicine.
+The University Clinic of Dentistry is a teaching and research institution for dental medicine.
 It is a subsidiary of the Medical University Vienna.

 Dental: Andreas Moritz